pauldpickell/gis2minetest/README.md

 A python notebook for converting classified LiDAR las/laz files into Minetest worlds.

 ## Sample Minetest Maps
 Two archived (zip) Minetest maps are included.
-Extract the folder contents to your /Minetest/worlds/ directory and then start Minetest to load the worlds.
+Extract the folder contents to your `\Minetest\worlds\` directory and then start Minetest to load the worlds.